10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 Why It’s Great

-It kicks off around midday—perfect timing to skip lunch and just eat your way through the city instead!
+It starts around midday—perfect timing to skip lunch and just eat your way through the city instead!

 This tour has collected over 900 five-star reviews, and it’s easy to see why.
 You'll explore some of Rome’s most charming neighbourhoods, like Campo de' Fiori, the Jewish Ghetto, Piazza Navona, and Trastevere—all while sampling amazing food at handpicked local spots.